bweatherbee/PeriImplantation/README.md

 # PeriImplantation
 Combined Analysis of Human, Cynomolgus Monkey and Mouse embryos from blastocyst to gastrula stage

-This repository houses the code and objects associated with the manuscript 'Distinct pathways drive anterior hypoblast specification in the implanting human embryo.'
+This repository houses the code and objects associated with the analysis of previously published in vitro cultured peri-implantation human embryo datasets.

 Folders: